lextm/jekyll-theme-chirpy/_posts/2013-8-24-obfuscar-slightly-upgraded-and-2-0-rc-2.md

 permalink: /obfuscar-slightly-upgraded-and-2-0-rc-2-ba25398933e7
 excerpt_separator: <!--more-->
 ---
 Do you think that I have abandoned this project?
-No, no, that’s not the case.
+No, no, that's not the case.
 In a few minutes I am going to upload a new build to Obfuscar homepage, which contains many critical bug fixes.
 They address many typical obfuscation scenarios and important open source libraries.
 So make sure you visit the download page and check out the latest.
 <!--more-->

 The following are the most significant changes made since RC 1,